Structural Design and Construction Engineering Technology, B.S.

 Accreditation

-The Bachelor of Science in Structural Design and Construction Engineering Technology at Penn State Harrisburg is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Construction Engineering Technology Program Criteria.
+The Bachelor of Science in Structural Design and Construction Engineering Technology at Penn State Harrisburg is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Construction Engineering Technology and Similarly Named Programs.

 Professional Licensure/Certification